harshcs7287/Dog-Cat-Classifier/README.md

 ### Conclusion
-The Architecture and parameter used in this network are capable of producing accuracy of **97.56%** on Validation Data which is pretty good.
-It is possible to Achieve more accuracy on this dataset using deeper network and fine tuning of network parameters for training.
-You can download this trained model from resource directory and Play with it.
+The Architecture and parameter used in this network are capable of producing accuracy of **97.56%** on Validation Data.